hrfofut/idb/README.md

 in `instance/` to `application.py` and fill with your desired config values.

 ### Production
+First, create your own config file from the default config in `instance/`.
+Call the config file `application.py`.
+One key value to change is to set `MODE = 'PRODUCTION'`.
+Fill out the rest of the config as nescessary.

 To install on the produciton server, run `make install`.
 You must [set up NGINX and Gunicorn] (https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-16-04) to get the site to work.